DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Of the 26 bones in your foot, the heel bone (called the calcaneus) is the largest.
 The heel functions to give support to the weight of your body.
 When you run, walk or jump, your heel absorbs the impact of the foot coming into contact with the ground.
-The heel also propels you forward with the next stride when you’re running.
+Thus it is important to ensure your heel is healthy and pain free.

 Heel Pain Causes

 The pull of your plantar fascia or your achilles tendon are the most common causes of heel pain.
 Other causes include a stress fracture, cyst, tumor or foot deformity.
 This is why an x-Ray is so important when diagnosing heel pain.
 Heel pain may also be caused by an infection, arthritis, autoimmune problems or other systemic issues.
 Heel pain is usually caused by repetitive stress over time rather than a distinct injury one can pinpoint.

 Heel pain rarely shows immediate symptoms, but rather appears gradually with no sign of injury.
 Your foot doctor can explain the most likely causes in your situation.
 Symptoms are often triggered by walking barefoot on hard surfaces or wearing flat shoes or sandals and you can expect your foot doctor to instruct you on the best shoes to avoid having pain.